k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 If no affinity is specified when configuring a job then

-A: the job is run on the next available node.
+A: The job is run on the next available node.

-B: on a node chosen by Cassandra quorum consistency logic.
+B: On a node chosen by Cassandra quorum consistency logic.

-C: the job wont run because an affinity must be specified.
+C: The job wont run because an affinity must be specified.

-D: the job will be queued until a node requests the job specifically .
+D: The job will be queued until a node specifically requests for it.

 (**Solution 7: A**)